Over the past few years, a shift toward remote operations has been necessary to keep your business moving forward.

 Donut allows managers to set up virtual meetings between team members who may or may not interact with each other during their ordinary course of business.
 You can then deliver prompts or questionnaires to get the conversation started—then sit back and let your teammates get to know each other.

 Donut also allows you to take a vertical approach when creating meet-and-greet scenarios, setting up ground-level employees with C-level execs and other managerial staff members.
 This can help forge multi-level connections that simply wouldn't otherwise exist—and that will often lead to a valuable exchange of ideas throughout the organization.

 Ready to supercharge your remote operations?

-Even after this current storm has passed, continuing to focus on remote operations can lead to significant growth for your company moving forward.
+Even though the initial storm has passed, leveraging the benefits of 100% remote or hybrid operations can lead to significant growth for your company moving forward.